CEREAL-es/CEREAL/index.md

 ```

 <div class="citeAPA">
-[2] Cristina España-Bonet, Ankur Bhatt, Koel Dutta Chowdhury and Alberto Barrón-Cedeño.
-[When Elote, Choclo and Mazorca are not the Same.  <a href="https:/aclanthology.org/2024.vardial-1.5/">Isomorphism-Based Perspective to the Spanish Varieties Divergences</a>. <em> In proceedings of the Eleventh Workshop on NLP for Similar Languages, Varieties and Dialects (VarDial’24)</em>.
-Mexico City, Mexico, June 2024./
+[2] Cristina España-Bonet, Ankur Bhatt, Koel Dutta Chowdhury and Alberto Barrón-Cedeño. <a href="https:/aclanthology.org/2024.vardial-1.5/">When Elote, Choclo and Mazorca are not the Same.
+Isomorphism-Based Perspective to the Spanish Varieties Divergences</a>. <em> In proceedings of the Eleventh Workshop on NLP for Similar Languages, Varieties and Dialects (VarDial’24)</em>.
+Mexico City, Mexico, June 2024.
 </div>

 ```